Johoshua/urban-dictionary-entry-collector/README.md

 # Urban Dictionary Data Collector

-Script used to download the entire Urban Dictionary data set.
-Actual data set is pretty large, so I've split it into four Google Fusion Tables:
+Script used to download the entire Urban Dictionary dataset.
+Actual dataset is pretty large, so I've split it into four Google Fusion Tables:

 * [Part One][part1]
 * [Part Two][part2]
 * [Part Three][part3]
 * [Part Four][part4]

-## Usage
+## Downloading the Data Yourself
+If you want to collect your own sample from urban dictionary, this repo includes a few scripts that can help you do just that.

+### `download.js`
+Main entry downloader.
 Requires a word list to download entries for.
 [Try grabbing the one from here][word_list].
-Put the word list in

 ```bash
 $ npm install